jacobeisenstein/gt-nlp-class/Schedule.md

-**This is a provisional schedule.** Readings, notes, slides, and homework will change.

-The class will meet on Tuesdays and Thursdays from 3:05 - 4:25PM, in College of Computing 101.
+CS 4650 and CS 7650 will meet jointly, on Tuesdays and Thursdays from 3:05 - 4:25PM, in College of Computing 101.

-Please check homeworks and projects for updates.
-Homeworks are not finalized until the class before they are due.
-Projects are not final until the date that they are "out."
+**This is a (permanently) provisional schedule.** Readings, notes, slides, and homework will change.
+Readings and homeworks are final at the time of the class **before** they are due (e.g., thursdays readings are final on the preceding tuesday); problem sets are final on the day they are "out."
+Please check for updates until then.

 ### August 19: Welcome ###